 “I knew in my heart that I had a burning passion for music and that with enough hard work and self-discipline, anything is truly possible,” he said.
 “When I first started at College of DuPage, I had no idea how many opportunities would truly arise.
 Once I set foot on this campus, my future really began to crystallize right before my eyes.”

-Bobik is currently a music major working on his Associate in Fine Arts degree.
-While at COD, he has earned several scholarships: the Tandaric Memorial Fine Arts Scholarship and the John Belushi Concert and Jazz Band Scholarship.
-He’s been playing in Small Group Jazz under Professor Tom Tallman and the Guitar Ensemble under Steve Ramsdell.
-He's also worked as a student aid for Ken Paoli in the recording studio.
+Helping him achieve those goals were several scholarships offered through the College of DuPage Foundation: the Tandaric Memorial Fine Arts Scholarship and the John Belushi Concert and Jazz Band Scholarship.
+He played in Small Group Jazz under Professor Tom Tallman and the Guitar Ensemble under Steve Ramsdell, and he worked as a student aid for Ken Paoli in the recording studio.

-“College of DuPage has been a world of opportunity right from the start,” he said.
-“Every teacher I have come to know is a top-notch professional and an expert in their field.
-They know just what you need to succeed and offer decades of professional experience that extends well beyond the classroom.
-I truly owe my success to all of them such as Dr. Tallman, Dr. Paoli, Lee Kesselman, Steve Ramsdell, Steven Havens, Mike Folker and Karol Reddington.
-It's been a privilege to work under them these past four years.”
+“College of DuPage provided a world of opportunity right from the start,” he said.
+“Every teacher I came to know is a top-notch professional and an expert in their field.
+They know just what you need to succeed and offered decades of professional experience that extends well beyond the classroom.
+I truly owe my success to all of them, such as Dr. Tallman, Dr. Paoli, Lee Kesselman, Steve Ramsdell, Steven Havens, Mike Folker and Karol Reddington.
+It was a privilege to work under them.”

 “I started attending COD for all the logical reasons – it’s close to home, affordable, filled with magnificent teachers and has a great campus, not to mention that you get a top-notch education at a fraction of the price of a four-year university,” he said.
 “My advice to others is to never sell yourself short and always strive for more.
 College of DuPage can be a magnificent, life-changing experience if you open yourself to it and just take that first step.”